jsmith982004/trial/README.md

 Follow this exact order:

+1. `POST /geo/test/shop`
+   - best manual test if you know a valid `shopId`
-1. `POST /geo/test/pincode`
+2. `POST /geo/test/pincode`
-   - verify Phase 1 aggregation works
+   - direct pincode test for `560100`
-2. Mongo `geo_catalogs` verification
+3. Mongo `geo_catalogs` verification
    - confirm saved output
-3. `GET /geo/catalog`
+4. `GET /geo/catalog`
    - verify fetch and fallback path
-4. `POST /geo/apply`
+5. `POST /geo/apply`
    - apply results to a shop
-5. Mongo `customcatalog` verification
+6. Mongo `customcatalog` verification
    - confirm `UNVERIFIED` rows inserted
-6. cron/manual job validation
+7. cron/manual job validation
    - confirm hierarchy creation

 ---

 ## When To Test Which API

+### Test `POST /geo/test/shop`

+Use this first when:

+- you know a valid `shopId`
+- you want backend to automatically resolve pincode
+- you want top products shown directly in Postman output

+This is the most practical manual validation endpoint.

 ### Test `POST /geo/test/pincode`